Nervosys/Botnix/docs/languages-frameworks/python.section.md

 modules like `pytorch` or `tensorflow`.

-Module names usually match their names on [pypi.org](https://pypi.org/), but you can use the [Nixpkgs search website](https://nixos.org/nixos/packages.html) to find them as well (along with non-python packages).
+Module names usually match their names on [pypi.org](https://pypi.org/), but you can use the [Nixpkgs search website](https://nixos.org/botnix/packages.html) to find them as well (along with non-python packages).

 At this point we can create throwaway experimental Python environments with arbitrary dependencies.
-This is a good way to get a feel for how the Python interpreter and dependencies work in Nix and NixOS, but to do some actual development, we'll want to make it a bit more persistent.
+This is a good way to get a feel for how the Python interpreter and dependencies work in Nix and Botnix, but to do some actual development, we'll want to make it a bit more persistent.

 ##### Running Python scripts and using `nix-shell` as shebang {#running-python-scripts-and-using-nix-shell-as-shebang}